‘Acceptable Overseas Registration Exam’ (AORE)

 Imperial College London, coordinated by the Clinical Academic Training Office (CATO), is able to provide General Medical Council (GMC) sponsorship (approval) for well-qualified and highly recommended international medical doctors, who wish to undertake part of their research in the UK.
 It is only intended for those who will return to their home country to practice the skills they have gained, at the end of the sponsored period.

-CATO is not able to provide work permits or visa assistance for candidates.
+CATO is not able to provide work permits or visa assistance for applicants.
 This scheme provides GMC sponsorship (approval) only.
-Candidates must make their own visa arrangements, with assistance from their supervisor and the associated Imperial College department they will undertake research and clinical time in.
-As part of the Imperial scheme, candidates will also need to make a parallel application directly to the GMC (see further guidance below).
+Applicants must make their own visa arrangements, with assistance from their supervisor and the associated Imperial College department they will undertake research and clinical time in.
+As part of the Imperial scheme, applicants will also need to make a parallel application directly to the GMC (see further guidance below).

 Imperial College London will only consider sponsoring overseas doctors who already meet the following criteria: